-For 2006, the named executive officers received an annual incentive bonus between 20% to 26.7% of their respective target bonus opportunities, with the exception of Mr. McAlmont, who received an annual incentive bonus equal to 72.7% of his target bonus opportunity.
+For 2007, the named executive officers received an annual incentive bonus ranging from 36% to 41% of their respective target bonus opportunities.

-For additional information about the Annual Incentive Bonuses, please refer to the "Grants of Plan-Based Awards" table, which shows the target and maximum bonus amounts payable under the plan for 2006, and the Summary Compensation Table, which shows the actual amount of bonuses paid under the plan to our named executive officers for 2006.
+For additional information about the Annual Incentive Bonuses, please refer to the "Grants of Plan-Based Awards" table, which shows the target and maximum bonus amounts payable under the plan for 2007, and the Summary Compensation Table, which shows the actual amount of bonuses paid under the plan to our named executive officers for 2007.